-The current situation has resulted in transformational changes in the world of education and work lives which will last for a decade, to say the least.
+The current situation has resulted in transformational changes in the world of online education and work lives which will last for a decade, to say the least.
 These transformational changes have also led to a paradigm shift in the mindsets of people.
-We are adapting to newer things on a daily basis and trying to inculcate the good things in our habitual routine.
-While personal interactions have reduced drastically due to social distancing, virtual connections and networking have witnessed an unprecedented surge across all platforms.
+We are adapting to newer things on a daily basis and trying to inculcate the good things in our habitual routines.
+While personal interactions have reduced drastically due to social distancing, virtual connections, and networking have witnessed an unprecedented surge across all platforms.

 Most universities and educators have also constantly been striving to establish a seamless system of imparting online education.
 Online education, if executed the right way, can be more immersive and intimate for the students.
 Education lays the foundation on which principles are built and online classes enhance that by ensuring direct communication with the students.
 Over 50% of students pursuing higher education have also taken an online course in the past year.
 Students across the globe have expressed their positive views on how online classes are more intriguing and fun.
 According to research, 60% of internet users have reported that online classes are preferable to fit their lifestyle and schedule.

 Let’s explore why online education is actually more enjoyable and engaging.